-A great staple, polenta is easy to cook these days and very delicious.
+A great staple, Polenta is easy to cook, especially as quick cooking Polenta is available, and very delicious.
 Infinitely variable.

-Feel free to browse recipes from our Retro Recipes series.
-You might also like our Italian recipes here and here.
-Or you might like to browse Farinata recipes here. and Polenta recipes here.
-Check out our easy Spring recipes here and here.
+This recipe is one of the vegetarian recipes from our first blog which was in existence from 1995 – 2005.
+Feel free to browse other recipes in our Retro Recipes series.
+You might also like our Italian recipes and Polenta recipes.
+Check out our easy Mid Spring recipes too.

 (serves 6 – 8)